kristopherjohnson/bitsybasic/README.md

 `TRON`/`TROFF`

 The `TRON` command enables statement tracing.
 Line numbers are printed as each statement is executed.  `TROFF` disables statement tracing.

+`RND(range)`

+Returns a randomly generated number between 0 and `range`-1, inclusive.
+If `range` is less than 1, then the function returns 0.

 ## Code Organization